 That’s it.
 One sentence.
 You’re not pitching.
 You’re just starting a conversation.

-4. Give Before You Ask
+4. Lead With Value Before You Make an Ask

 If you want to follow up, don’t go straight into a meeting request.